“When you say ‘DNS security’, you just mean DNSSEC, right?” We get this question a lot.

 You need both DNSSEC and DNS security

 DNSSEC and DNS security, while different aspects of a network security plan, are both critical to keeping information safe.
-With a centralized, purpose-built DNS architecture, DNSSEC is easy to implement - it’s a no-brainer.
+Centralized, purpose-built DNS architectures generally support DNSSEC with simple implementation - it becomes a no-brainer.
 While implementing more comprehensive DNS security tools is a more significant lift, it’s important to consider the bigger picture when looking at how we protect our data.
 According to Tom Hollingsworth of The Networking Nerd, when it comes to DNSSEC as a part of DNS Security:

 “[DNSSEC] won’t keep people from kicking in your door and taking things if that’s what they want.
 But it does raise the costs of trying to impersonate your identity.
 Properly implemented DNSSEC is a piece of great DNS security and, just like deadbolt locks and alarm system stickers, serves to make your enterprise an unattractive target for the bad guys.”